isomerpages/govtech-stp/_vtl-sea/VTL (Sea) Checklist for Travel to Singapore.md

 Singapore PR with a valid Entry/Re-Entry Permit may return to Singapore without the need for any entry approval.
 They will be subject to the prevailing health control measures for Singapore PRs, which includes:
 - A COVID-19 Antigen Rapid Test ("ART Test") or Polymerase Chain Reaction Test (“PCR Test”) taken within 2 days before departure<b> at a <a href="http://covid-19.moh.gov.my/garis-panduan/garis-panduan-kkm">recognised or accredited laboratories in Malaysia</a></b>;
-- [For travellers arriving before 7 Jan 2022, 2359h]An on-arrival PCR test at the checkpoint;
 - Serving 7-day Stay-Home Notice (SHN) at a declared SHN accommodation; and
 - An exit PCR test